JuanSapriza/ml-project-2-regularlostfunctions/README.md

 >Note that the final version of the repository includes a subdirectory `new` with the new proposed train/test division.

 The testing process is launched by running the `test.sh` script, which will look for models using the defined `subject` and `experiment` names.
 The testing recording are defined in a `test.txt` file along with its training counterparts.
+The training scheme will generate folders containing information on the best model parameters which is useful to keep track of the different experiments carried out.
+We manually rename the selected models as `subject_experiemnt` before the testing pass.

+---

+## Generating plots

+All plots are generated from the resulting experiments.
+Few values have been manually xtracted from files for simplicity.
+To generate the plots, run all cells in the notebook `generate_plots.ipynb`.